yqtyyz/odin-recipes/README.md

 This website is a project which is designed to showcase the HTML knowledge that I have acquired to date.
-It is a basic recipe website consisting of a main index page with a few links to recipes.
+It is a basic website that I will use when I start my own legal practice.